-- have less than $3,400 of investment income for the tax year.
+- Have less than $3,400 of investment income for the tax year.

-- not file a Foreign Earned Income Form 2555 or Foreign Earned Income Exclusion
+- Not file a Foreign Earned Income Form 2555 or Foreign Earned Income Exclusion

-- have earned income and adjusted gross income within the IRS limits.
+- Have earned income and adjusted gross income within the IRS limits.
 See the Earned Income Tax Credit table below to see if you qualify for the income phase-out limits.

 Earned Income Tax Table

-To calculate the amount of earned income credit you can claim in tax year 2017, simply find the row that matches that amount of earned income in the first 2 columns of the table to your filing status and the number of qualifying children you claim on your tax return.
+To calculate the amount of earned income credit you can claim, simply find the row that matches that amount of earned income in the first 2 columns of the table to your filing status and the number of qualifying children you claim on your tax return.

 Earned income is defined as the income you earn working for an employer or self-employed.
 Examples of earned income are salaries and wages, royalties, commissions, profits from your business, self-employment income and many other types of income.
 Some types of incomes that are excluded from “earned income” are child support or alimony, social security benefits, unemployment benefits, pension and retirement income, interest income and many other types of income which are not “earned” from working.

-Claiming the Earned Income Credit
+Is the Earned Income Credit Refundable or Non-Refundable?

 The earned income credit is a “refundable credit”.
 Refundable credits provide the most benefit because if the tax credit is larger than the tax liability on your tax return, it will result in additional refund of the difference.
 Non-refundable tax credits can only offset your tax liability to $0 but these credits do not result in a refund of the excess.